-The International Campaign for Tibet just released the 42nd edition of its Tibet Brief.
+The International Campaign for Tibet (ICT) published the 43rd edition of its Tibet Brief newsletter.
 The Tibet Brief is an ICT publication for policy-makers, providing concise information and perspectives on the political, economic and human rights situation in Tibet.

 On the occasion of His Holiness the Dalai Lama’s visit to Livorno, Italy, the President of the International Campaign for Tibet, Matteo Mecacci, will be one of the speakers in the debate “Tibet.
 A Wounded Civilization” (Tibet.
 Una civiltà ferita) on 14 June at 18:30 in Goldoni Theatre in Livorno, Italy.

 Statement by Matteo Mecacci, President of the International Campaign for Tibet, on the occasion of the 25th anniversary of the Tiananmen Square massacre to remember the events of June 4, 1989.

 The pledge “2014 for Tibet” launched by The International Campaign for Tibet (ICT) has gained the support of 73 candidates to the European Parliament (EP).
 There are 41 re-running Members of the European Parliament (MEPs) and 32 candidates, who have promised to stand for the rights and freedoms of the people of Tibet during the upcoming mandate.

 Today the International Campaign for Tibet (ICT) sent an urgent appeal to the Spanish Socialist Workers’ Party (PSOE) to challenge the legality of the recent law voted in the Spanish Parliament, limiting universal jurisdiction after Chinese pressure on Madrid over two lawsuits focusing on China’s leadership for its policies in Tibet, and which has led to arrest warrants being issued by the Spanish courts for several Chinese officials.